 Maimun Palace is a legacy of the famous Deli Kingdom and an icon of Medan.
-Yellow, the typical color of Malay, dominates the building.
-Ferari, an architect from Italy, designed the palace and Sultan Makmun Al Rasyid Perkasa Alamsyah built it in 1888.
+Sultan Makmun Al Rasyid Perkasa Alamsyah built it in 1888.
 The cultural site has an area of 2,772 square meters (30,000 sq ft) and 30 rooms.
 To see it on the map, click here.

 Maimun Palace combines elements of Malay cultural heritage with Islamic, Spanish, Indian and Italian styles.
-Its unique interior plus its old age adds to a high historical value of this property.
-The building consists of 2 floors with three parts of the main building, the left wing, and the right wing.
+But, yellow, the typical color of Malay, dominates the building.
+Designed by Ferari, an architect from Italy, also boasts its unique interior.
+Then, its old age adds to a high historical value of this property.
+The building consists of two floors with three parts of the main building, the left wing, and the right wing.
 You can see the various collections of the Sultanate Deli in the palace.
 A variety of furniture, weapons, and other items that used to belong to another sultanate are there, too.
 Also, this mansion is a venue for various ceremonies in Medan.
 Among the unique heritage is a broken cannon.
 The weapon is named Indera Sakti who, according to legend, is one of two brothers of Puteri Hijau, the Deli princess.

 What to Enjoy